TAX ATTORNEY ANDREW L. JONES

 The frozen statute of limitations for the tax return itself is a major risk.
 It allows the IRS to assess any other penalty, and any amount of unpaid tax, from every tax return year from 2007 forward.
 The most common financial danger from this provision is that under US tax law, foreign partnerships are often quite profitable and would have (if properly reported) been required to report and pay significant income tax.
 Under normal circumstances, the IRS is barred from collecting tax three years (and more rarely, six years) after the tax return was filed.
 However, in this scenario, the failure to file the Form 8865 froze the statute of limitations back to 2007.

-Failure to File Form 8865: Was It Negligence (Non-Willful) or Reasonable Cause?
+Failure To File Form 8865: Was It Negligence (Non-Willful) Or Reasonable Cause?

 If you filed a late, incomplete, or incorrect Form 8865 – or didn’t file one at all – you face penalties.
 A reasonable cause argument can help you avoid those penalties – but that argument is best written by a Form 8865 expert tax attorney who has gathered relevant facts, analyzed the error, and can make a winning argument to the IRS.